 John Taylor Arms is one of the most celebrated American printmakers of the early 20th century.

-Born in Washington, DC, he began his education studying law at Princeton but left after two years to study architecture at the Massachusetts Institute of Technology.
+Born in Washington, DC, Arms began his education studying law at Princeton but left after two years to study architecture at the Massachusetts Institute of Technology.
 In 1913, Arms married Dorothy Noyes; as a Christmas present that year, Dorothy gave him an etching kit.
-Working as an architect, Arms took up etching as a hobby.
+An architect by day, Arms took up etching as a hobby in the evenings.

 During WWI, Arms served in the Navy, and during his service in Europe he fell in love with European architecture, especially the Gothic cathedrals that he believed were humanity’s greatest architectural achievements.
 Shortly after the war, in 1919, he gave up his career as an architect and dedicated himself to art.